HrudayeshB/NXP-LPC1768-Embedded/README.md

 # NXP-LPC1768-Embedded

 A collection of lightweight drivers and example projects for the NXP LPC1768 microcontroller.
 This repository provides a simple, hardware-abstraction-layer (HAL)-style implementation for various peripherals, along with practical experiments demonstrating their use.
+Made possible with the support and shared code contributions of my college friends.

 ## Folder Structure